-"17.4.
-Further, the fact that Respondent-Applicant seeks to have its mark 'DIAPIPTAZ' registered in the same class (Nice Classification 05) as Opposer's trademark 'PIPTAZ' will undoubtedly add to the likelihood of confusion among the purchasers of these two goods.

-"18.
-The registration and use of Respondent-Applicant's confusingly similar mark 'DIAPIPTAZ' on its goods will enable the latter to obtain benefit from Opposer's reputation and goodwill, and will tend to deceive and/or confuse the public into believing that Respondent-Applicant is in any way connected with Opposer.
+- "17.4.
+Further, the fact that Respondent-Applicant seeks to have its mark 'NICOPLEX' registered in the same class (Nice Classification 05) as Opposer's trademark 'NUTROPLEX' coupled by the fact that both are pharmaceutical preparations, will undoubtedly add to the likelihood of confusion among the purchasers of these two goods. - "18.
+By virtue of Opposer's prior and continued use of the trademark 'NUTROPLEX', the same have established valuable goodwill to the consumers and the general public as well.
+The registration and use of Respondent-Applicant's confusingly similar mark 'NICOPLEX' on its goods will enable the latter to obtain benefit from Opposer's reputation and goodwill and will tend to deceive and/or confuse the public into believing that Respondent-Applicant is in any way connected with Opposer. - "18.1.

-"18.1.
 As held in Sterling Products International, Inc. vs. Farbenfabriken Bayer Aktiengesellschaft, et. al. (27 SCRA 1214, 1227 [1968]) there are two types of confusion in trademark infringement.
 'The first is the confusion of goods' in which event the ordinarily prudent purchaser would be induced to purchase one product in the belief that he was purchasing the other.'
-In which case, 'defendant's goods are then brought as the plain' The other is the confusion of business: 'Here though the goods of the parties are different, the defendant's product is such as might reasonably be assumed to originate with the plaintiff, and the public would be deceived either into that belief or into the belief that there is some connection between the plaintiff and defendant which, in fact, does not exist."
+In which case, 'defendant's goods are then brought as the plain' The other is the confusion of business: 'Here though the goods of the parties are different, the defendant's product is such as might reasonably be assumed to originate with the plaintiff, and the public would be deceived either into that belief or into the belief that there is some connection between the plaintiff and defendant which, in fact, does not exist." - "18.2.

-"18.2.
 The doctrine of confusion of business or origin is based on cogent reasons of equity and fair dealing.
 It has to be realized that there can be unfair dealing by having one's business reputation confused with another.
 'The owner of a trademark or trade name has a property right in which he is entitled to protection, since there is damage to him from confusion of reputation or goodwill in the mind of the public as well as from confusion of goods.'
-(Ang vs. Teodoro, 74 Phil 50, 55-56 [1942])

-"18.3.
-Applying the foregoing to the instant case, to allow Respondent-Applicant to use its mark 'DIAPIPTAZ' on its product would likely cause confusion or mistake in the mind of the public or deceive purchasers into believing that the product of Respondent-Applicant with a mark 'DIAPIPTAZ' originated from or is being manufactured by Opposer, or at the very least, is connected or associated with the 'PIPTAZ' product of Opposer, when such connection does not exist.
+(Ang vs. Teodoro, 74 Phil 50, 55-56 [1942]) - "18.3.
+Applying the foregoing to the instant case, to allow Respondent-Applicant to use its mark 'NICOPLEX' on its product would likely cause confusion or mistake in the mind of the public or deceive purchasers into believing that the product of Respondent-Applicant originate from or is being manufactured by Opposer, or at the very least, is connected or associated with the 'NUTROPLEX' product of Opposer, when such connection does not exist. - "18.4.

-"18.4.
 In Canon Kabushiki Kaisha vs. Court of Appeals (336 SCRA 266, 275 [2000]), the Supreme Court explained that: